theo-armour/2023/snippets/inspirations-sources.md

 * Don't make me think
 * Fashion in media and technology
 * Knowledge management
-* truth, beauty, goodness
+* Truth, beauty, goodness
-* triads
+* Triads
 * RLS: 12 Rules for Life
+* No phones in the dining room
+* Hyperlinks everywhere

 ## Concept